Acupuncture in Pike Creek

 While side effects are minimal, some patients have reported minor bouts of nausea, bruising, muscle pain, and difficulty sleeping following their initial treatment.
 If this occurs don’t be alarmed and notify your treating health care professional prior to your next visit.

-If you would like to learn more about acupuncture in Wilmington or see if you could benefit from its incorporation into your current care, please contact our team at Crosser Natural Health today for help.
+If you would like to learn more about acupuncture in Pike Creek or see if you could benefit from its incorporation into your current care, please contact our team at Crosser Natural Health today for help.

 8:00am - 1:00pm